-It might seem counterintuitive, but DeafSpace—a concept developed at Gallaudet University, the internationally known school for the deaf—is not about modifying buildings and public spaces to accommodate people who are deaf and hard of hearing.
-Rather, it’s about approaching design in a way that, from its very inception, embraces and builds on the deaf population’s unique culture.
+It might seem counterintuitive, but DeafSpace—a concept developed at Gallaudet University, the internationally known school for the Deaf—is not about modifying buildings and public spaces to accommodate people who are deaf and hard of hearing.
+Rather, it’s about approaching design in a way that, from its very inception, embraces and builds on the Deaf community's unique culture.

 Empowering a Community

 For an independent study project this summer, Behm wrote a “DeafSpace Audit Handbook” that examines how commercial real estate developer JBG Smith can optimize their use of DeafSpace principles in their projects, including in their innovative 6th Street Project, a mixed-use development which connects the Gallaudet campus with the thriving Union Market area to its west.

 DeafSpace, according to Behm, “is more than a set of design principles to be checked off.
 DeafSpace is a planning and design process, which is equally as important as the completed project.”
 This process “does not only yield more functional and meaningful spaces, but it empowers stakeholders to take ownership of their own space.”